tiborsimon/tiborsimon.github.io/_posts/2015-07-10-project-management-in-evernote.md

 # Use cases

+After you got familiar with the phases, let's look at the concrete steps for the phases.

 ## Create a new project

 When you were assigned with a new project or you came up an idea you will working on, you create and administrate a new project note.
 The steps are the following: